nmouton/RegionFilter/README.md

 # Future

 The next major version will have a GUI for managing colours for each server region and datacentre group.
 I'll also try my best to make this work for EU, although I've heard that region-ing isn't as much as an issue on their client.

+# Thanks

+Thanks to https://github.com/Pretzellent for his contribution to the project.